February 1, 2022

-Patrick Stokes is a litigation partner in the Washington, D.C. office, where his practice focuses on internal corporate investigations and enforcement actions regarding corruption, securities fraud, and financial institutions fraud.
+Patrick Stokes is Co-Chair of the firm’s Anti-Corruption and FCPA Practice Group and a partner in the Washington, D.C. office, where he focuses his practice on internal corporate investigations, government investigations, enforcement actions regarding corruption, securities fraud, and financial institutions fraud, and compliance reviews.
 Mr. Stokes is ranked nationally and globally by Chambers USA and Chambers Global as a leading attorney in FCPA.
 Prior to joining the firm, Mr. Stokes headed the DOJ’s FCPA Unit, managing the FCPA enforcement program and all criminal FCPA matters throughout the United States covering every significant business sector.
 Previously, he served as Co-Chief of the DOJ’s Securities and Financial Fraud Unit.

 John W.F.
 Chesley is a partner in the Washington, D.C. office.
 Mr. Chesley has been recognized repeatedly recognized for his white collar defense work by Global Investigations Review’s “40 Under 40,” as well as Law 360’s “Rising Stars”.
 He represents corporations, audit committees, and executives in internal investigations and before government agencies in matters involving the FCPA, procurement fraud, environmental crimes, securities violations, antitrust violations, and whistleblower claims.
 He also litigates government contracts disputes in federal courts and administrative tribunals.

-Ella Alves Capone is a senior associate in the Washington, D.C. office, where she is a member of the White Collar Defense and Investigations and Anti-Money Laundering practice groups.
+Ella Capone is a senior associate in the Washington, D.C. office, where she is a member of the White Collar Defense and Investigations and Anti-Money Laundering practice groups.
 Her practice focuses primarily in the areas of white collar criminal defense, corporate compliance, and securities litigation.
-Ms. Capone regularly conducts internal investigations and advises multinational corporations and financial institutions, including major banks and casinos, on compliance with anti-corruption and anti-money laundering laws and regulations.
+Ms. Capone regularly conducts internal investigations and advises multinational corporations and financial institutions, on compliance with anti-corruption and anti-money laundering laws and regulations.

 MCLE CREDIT INFORMATION: